parkhi/parkhi.github.io/crypto-backend.md

 ![Crypto Data Backend — Vertical Sections](./assets/img/finance_microservice_vertical_sections_v2.png)

 - **External Data Sources**
-  These were public crypto APIs that returned JSON data.
-Each API had small quirks (field names, formats), so I couldn’t just plug them in directly.
+  The system had to integrate with multiple upstream sources like CoinGecko and CryptoQuant.
+Each provider not only had different data formats but also exposed different kinds of information — for example, CoinGecko focused on price/market data while CryptoQuant provided on-chain metrics.
+To unify them, I added a normalization layer that standardized both the schema and the semantics of the data before persisting it.

 - **Fetchers**
   I had two paths for bringing in data:
-  - A **background worker** that ran daily, pulled data in bulk, normalized it, and saved into both Postgres and Redis.
+  - Some **background workers** that ran daily, pulled data in bulk, normalized it, and saved into both Postgres and Redis with different TTLs.
-  - An **on-demand fetcher** that only ran when Redis didn’t have the data.
-It fetched fresh data, normalized it, and immediately updated Redis before returning the result.
+  - Some **on-demand fetchers** that only ran when Redis or Postgres didn’t have the data.
+They fetched fresh data, normalized it, and immediately updated Redis/Postgres before returning the result.

 - **Normalizer**
   This was the translator of the system.
-Since every API returned JSON in slightly different shapes, I used Pydantic models to validate and reshape everything into a consistent schema.
+Since every API returned data in slightly different shapes, I used Pydantic models to validate and reshape everything into a consistent schema.
 This prevented errors and made downstream querying predictable.

 - **PostgreSQL**
-  This acted as the long-term memory.
-All normalized data was stored here for historical queries.
-The schema was simple (asset + date + price) but ensured consistency for analytics.
+  Postgres was the long-term store for all normalized data — not just one table, but multiple schemas for different use cases.
+For example, I stored simple price lookups in a compact schema keyed by asset/currency, while market chart data (time series) went into a separate schema with asset, interval, and timestamp granularity.
+This separation kept queries efficient and made analytics more straightforward.

 - **Redis**
-  Redis was the short-term memory — a fast cache with 24h TTLs.
-Keys were structured like `asset:currency:interval:days`.
-I implemented it as a **read-through cache**: if a key was missing, the fetcher grabbed data and Redis was updated immediately.
+  Redis was the short-term memory layer, tuned differently for each type of data.
+Simple price data had a shorter TTL so users always saw near-real-time values, while market chart data (daily/hourly series) had a longer TTL because it changed less frequently.
+I still treated Redis as a read-through cache — if a key was missing, the fetcher grabbed fresh data, normalized it, updated Redis with the correct TTL, and returned the result immediately.

 - **FastAPI Endpoints**
   The service exposed three main endpoints: